 Director at Large

 Earlier on in her life, BeeLee spent six years working in healthcare, as a Laboratory Technician for LifeLabs.
 This is where her workplace activism began as a shop steward and sat on the local executive.
 BeeLee also spent six years organizing non-union workers as a Staff Representative for the BCGEU.
-Currently she works as a Support Worker/Peer Specialist for RainCity Housing.
-BeeLee uses her lived experiences with drug use and mental health to navigate her current role, and is proud to be enrolled in a Safe Supply program for almost four years.
+Currently, she works for a harm reduction site in the DTES operated by RainCity Housing.
+BeeLee uses her lived experiences with drug use and mental health to navigate her current role and is proud to be enrolled in a Safe Supply program for almost four years.
 This has led to more stability and most importantly has kept her alive.

 - ‘Scared Straight’ Tour Shuttered After Downtown Eastside Outcry (June 11, 2021)